-- White bread, as everyone knows by now, is full of sugar and provides only empty calories.
+White bread, as most people know by now, is full of refined carbs and provides only empty calories.
 But be careful with multigrain and refined wheat breads as well.
 Even the ones that look brown and healthy are mostly made with white flour as opposed to unrefined flour (whole grain bread), and often get their little tan thanks to added caramel coloring.
 Shocking isn’t it?

 A few examples of healthy quick breakfast ideas

-- Overnight oats, made the night before in less than 5 minutes and ready to be eaten the next day (I’ll soon post one of my favourite overnight oats recipes.
-In the meantime, check out Pinterest for tons of recipes)
+Overnight oats, made the night before in less than 5 minutes and ready to be eaten the next day

-- Egg muffins, or high-protein no-sugar muffins mainly made with eggs and veggies, can be baked the day before and eaten cold.
-Simply fill your muffin tin with a mix of eggs and chopped veggies (spring onion, spinach, kale, tomatoes, bell peppers…) and bake for about 25 minutes.
+Egg muffins, or high-protein no-sugar muffins mainly made with eggs and veggies, can be baked the day before and eaten cold.

 Weekend ideas (when you have a little bit more time)